I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

-Considering the number of works by Michelangelo on display in Florence alone, the Casa Buonarroti is more an homage to the artist and his times.
+Considering the number of works by Michelangelo on display in Florence alone, the Casa Buonarroti is more of an homage to the artist and his times.
 A five-minute walk north of Santa Croce at Via Ghibellina 70, the house was originally bought by Michelangelo in 1508, who later bought the two adjoining houses.
 On his death, these passed to his nephew, Leonardo, whose son, Michelangelo Buonarroti the Younger, converted the three buildings into a single palazzo.

 Michelangelo's House, Florence

-Himself a famed man of letters, and heavily involved in the cultural life of Florence, Michelangelo Buonarroti the Younger employed renown Florentine artists of the time – such as Empoli, Passignano, Giovanni da San Giovanni and Jacopo Vignali – to create three sumptuous rooms and a gallery dedicated to the works and memory of his great-uncle.
+Himself a famed man of letters, and heavily involved in the cultural life of Florence, Michelangelo Buonarroti the Younger employed renowned Florentine artists of the time – such as Empoli, Passignano, Giovanni da San Giovanni, and Jacopo Vignali – to create three sumptuous rooms and a gallery dedicated to the works and memory of his great-uncle.
 This work took him over thirty years to complete.
 The family’s last direct descendant, Cosimo, died in 1858, bequeathing the building and its contents to the people of Florence.

 Compared to the usual art gallery, The Casa Buonarroti provides a distinct insight into Michelangelo’s genius.
 It also offers a platform for viewing the evolution of the artist’s craft.